renpy/renpy/sphinx/source/incompatible.rst

 8.1.0 / 7.6.0
 -------------

+**Live2D** Ren'Py now requires Live2D Cubism 4 SDK for Native R6_2 or later.
+It may refuse to run if an older version is used.

 **Texture Memory** Ren'Py now accounts for texture memory more precisely.
 In general, games can raise :var:`config.image_cache_size_mb` by 33%, and use the same amount of memory.